Raymont Residential College: Present use

-Raymont Residential College currently hosts accommodation for up to 120 tertiary students.
+Raymont Residential College currently hosts accommodation for up to 130 tertiary students, divided between two housing blocks and four houses, which are typically reserved for senior students.
 Due to its central location and access to public transport, many of these students attend the University of Queensland, Queensland University of Technology, the Queensland Conservatorium of Music, Queensland College of Art and Southbank TAFE.
-Richard Niessl is the current principal of the college.
+Krishna Stanton is the current principal of the college.

 Description

 The college campus consists of two accommodation blocks and other facilities located in houses onsite, with the offices in the historic mansion Drysllwyn.
 This building, situated on the crest of a rise overlooking Auchenflower, is a large, two-story red brick residence built in the Federation style.
 The building has a half-gabled roof of broad profile, rolled edge iron sheeting with a projecting hipped bay to the northeast and southeast, a pedimented entry porch to the northwest and elaborately detailed chimneys.

 The building has deep verandas with arched masonry arcades and timber balustrade to the north, east and west.
 The entry porch is approached via a wide flight of steps and has paired columns to the first floor supporting the pediment.
 French doors with fanlights and step-out sash windows open onto the verandas.
 The timber-panelled main entry door is set in a large arched brick opening with stained glass fanlight and sidelights.
 A bathroom opening off the southeast veranda has a similarly elaborate doorway.

 The interior features decorative stained glass, ornate plaster mouldings and finely detailed cedar staircases, joinery, panelling and fireplace surrounds.

 The building is approached via a paved drive and turning circle from the northwest, with most of the recently constructed buildings being located to the north, east and south of the building leaving the Cadell Street aspect intact.
 The grounds contain a number of mature trees, with an in-ground swimming pool to the northwest.

 Although much of the site has been subdivided and sold for suburban housing, remnants of the original landscaping survive, as does a section of masonry perimeter fence, with iron entrance gates, which extends to the corner of Cadell Street and Park Avenue, returning along the latter.